KordingLab/KordingLab.github.io/README.md

 ---
 ```

 If you don't have information, just leave it blank.
-The avatar will bring photo from `images/people` folder and display it on people page.
+Add a photo of yourself to the `images/people` folder; this will be displayed on the people page.
-For lab position, you can choose position from 4 classes including `postdoc`, `gradstudent`, `visiting`, `others` (so called Honorary members).
-Position will put you into section that you choose.
+For lab position, you can choose position from 4 classes including `postdoc`, `gradstudent`, `visiting`, `others`.
+The site generator will automatically sort you into that section.

 ### Add your publications

 Copy the BibTex entry of your paper from Google Scholar and paste it in `_bibliography/references.bib`somewhere after the header.
-Make sure to include PDF and video links as relevant.
+Make sure to include PDF and video links as relevant; you can find examples in the aforementioned file.

+### Add news

+All news presented in the front page by editing `_data/news.yml`.
+There are some symbol that cannot be used directly e.g. `:`, be careful!

 ### Publish an update

-If you're part of the CLeAR lab GitHub organization and you've made a change, reviewed and merged a pull request, you can do the following to publish your updates to the website.
-This assumes you have a local version of this repository on your PC.
+If you're part of the CLeAR lab GitHub organization and you've made a change, reviewed and merged a pull request into the `develop` branch, you can do the following to publish your updates to the website.
+This assumes you have a local version of this repository on your computer.

 - `git pull` the most recent merged changes locally
-- `rake publish` to convert the files in `source` branch to static site in `master branch`.
+- `rake publish` to convert the files in the `develop` branch to a static site in the `master` branch.
 This automatically calls a GitHub _action_ to deploy the contents of `master` branch to https://clearoboticslab.github.io

-### Add news

-All news presented in the front page by editing `_data/news.yml`.
-There are some symbol that cannot be used directly e.g. `:`, be careful!